cybera/netbox-sidekick/docs/devices.md

    * Set the Platform to the Network Operating System of the device.

 2. Once this basic information is added, you'll next want to add two Secrets.
    * In the Device details page, click the "Add secret" button.
-	 * For the first Secret, choose "Login Credentials" for the Role.
-For the Name, use "username".
-For the Secret Data, type in the username that will be used to connect to the device using NAPALM.
-   * For the second Secret, again choose "Login Credentials" for the Role.
-For the Name, use "password".
-For the Secret Data, type in the password that will be used to connect to the device using NAPALM.
-   * Optionally, add a third Secret of type "SNMPv2 Community" with a name of "snmp" and data of the SNMP community that can be used to connect to the device using SNMP.
+   * Add a Secret of type "SNMPv2 Community" with a name of "snmp" and data of the SNMP community that can be used to connect to the device using SNMP.

 ## Configuring a Device